Davidjev/React-Projects/tenzies/README.md

-# Meme Generator
+# Tenzies Game React App

-This is a simple React application that allows users to generate random memes with custom text.
+This is a React application that simulates the game of Tenzies, which involves rolling and holding dice to try and get all of the dice to display the same value.

+The application uses several React hooks such as useState and useEffect to dynamically update data on the page and respond to user interactions.

-## Usage
+## Getting Started

-To use this application, simply type in your desired text in the "Top text" and "Bottom text" input fields and click the "Get a new meme image" button.
-The application will retrieve a random meme image from the Imgflip API and display it with your custom text.

-### Installation

-To run this application locally, follow these steps:
+To run the application, you will need to have Node.js and npm installed on your machine.

-Clone the repository to your local machine.
+### Clone this repository to your local machine

-Navigate to the project directory in your terminal.
-Run npm install to install the required dependencies.
-Run npm start to start the development server.
+Install dependencies by running npm install in the project directory Start the development server by running npm start
-Open your web browser and navigate to http://localhost:3000.
+Open your browser and navigate to http://localhost:3000 to play the game

+### How to Play

+Click the "Roll" button to roll the dice
+Click on individual dice to hold them at their current value Keep rolling and holding dice until all dice display the same value If you achieve Tenzies (all dice display the same value), confetti will appear and you can click "New Game" to play again

 ### Dependencies

 This application uses the following dependencies:

 React
-react-dom
-react-scripts
+nanoid
+react-confetti

+### Credits

+This application was created by [David Jevtic].
+These dependencies are included in the package.json file and will be installed automatically when running npm install.